stefan-bergstein/openshift-tutorials/azure-devops/README.md

 ### Get your Developer Sandbox

 Navigate to [Get started in the Sandbox](https://developers.redhat.com/developer-sandbox/get-started) and hit **Launch your Developer Sandbox for Red Hat OpenShift**.
 Log in to your Red Hat account.
 Don't have an account?
 Create one now.
 It is free too.
-Login into you Red Hat OpenShift development cluster bu pressing **Start using your sandbox**.
+Login into your Red Hat OpenShift development cluster by selecting **Start using your sandbox**.

-The sandbox contains two projects/namespaces. `<redhat-account-name>-dev` and `<redhat-account-name>-stage`.
+The sandbox contains two projects/namespaces: `<redhat-account-name>-dev` and `<redhat-account-name>-stage`

 Download the oc OpenShift Command Line Interface (CLI) via  **(?)** select **Command line tools**.

-Login with thc oc CLI by,
+Login with the oc CLI by,
 - navigating to **\<redhat-account\>**,  select **Copy login command**, and  **Display token**,
 - and enter `oc login --token=sha256~xxxyyyzz --server=https://api.sandbox-xxxyyyzzz.openshiftapps.com:6443` in your local shell.

 ### Create a service account for Azure DevOps

 Switch to the stage project:
 ```